hungpham2511/toppra-path-following/README.md

 # Introduction
 This repository contains code written to explore path tracking technique for motion control of robotic manipulators.

-All experiments which were presented in [ICRA-18](https://arxiv.org/abs/1709.05101) can be found in this repository.
+All experiments which were presented in [this paper](https://arxiv.org/abs/1709.05101) can be found in this repository.
 There are also additional experiments that did not make to the paper, or were made after that.

 # Installation
 This repository has two hard prequesites, which are